github/docs/data/reusables/actions/jobs/section-using-jobs-in-a-workflow.md

-A workflow run is made up of one or more `jobs`, which run in parallel by default.
+A workflow run is made up of at least one or more `jobs`, which run in parallel by default.
+Without any jobs to run, a workflow will fail.
 To run jobs sequentially, you can define dependencies on other jobs using the `jobs.<job_id>.needs` keyword.

 Each job runs in a runner environment specified by `runs-on`.